Table of Contents

 Personality is shaped by a complex combination of biological and environmental factors throughout a person's life.
 One of the best ways to understand it is through the 16 Personalities concept developed by Katharine Briggs and Isabel Myers.

-What are the 16 Personality Types?
+What are the 16 Types of Personality?

 The Myers-Briggs framework or the 16 Personalities framework can help anyone identify the type that best represents them.
 Each personality is built on four traits picked from eight possible options, which are grouped into pairs of opposites: